jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

         <p>The SOLID principles</p>
         <p>Clean Architecture model of Uncle Bob Martin
         </p>
-        <p>Also have knowledge on some design patterns such as MVP, Decorator, Strategy, Factory, Command
+        <p>Also have knowledge on some design patterns such as Decorator, Strategy, Factory, Command
         </p>
         <p>
         <small>Also, a little knowledge on some DDD concepts</small>